ekeilty17/ekeilty17.github.io/_posts/2025-08-29-alterative-formulations-of-mobius-transformations.md

 I'll refer to this as the **standard Möbius form**.
 The condition that $ad - bc \neq 0$ ensures that $T$ is invertible (similar to $2\text{D}$ linear algebra) and always differentiable.

 I liken the standard Möbius form to the standard form for the equation of a line $Ax + By = C$.
-While this uniquely defines a line perfectly well, it's not really all the useful since the parameters $A$, $B$, and $C$ don't have any geometric meaning.
+While this uniquely defines a line perfectly well, it's not really all that useful since the parameters $A$, $B$, and $C$ don't have any geometric meaning.
 This is why slope-intercept form $y = mx + b$ and point-slope form $y - y_0 = m(x - x_0)$ are preferred and more widely used.

 In the remaining of the post I will discuss two alternative formulations which have strong geometric meanings.
 Note that typically Möbius transformations are reformulated in terms of the **cross ratio** (see [appendix](/blog/alterative-formulations-of-mobius-transformations-appendix/) for definition).
 However, since this is so widely discussed by the resources I provided above, I will not discuss it here.